Collaboration95/HealthMate/README.md

 >>5.
 Socials Page
 >>> Has a 2 feeds  , Friends Posts / Our Posts with ability to add friends

-## Things to tackle

-- Training / Integrating ML model to recognize food + possibly count calories
-- Integrating google maps api to track runs / display past runs on app
-- Store Information on users ?
-- Having central storage of info for Socials Page
+## Road Map

+- Finish Social Page ( Make adapter and stuff )
+- Code Plus Button
+- running page --> assume user has already ran, manually key in run metrics, implement google maps api
+- Implement Calendar For HomePage ( Come up with datastructure to store 1days inputs + come up with other class to store each day as objects)
+- first page should be the google sign in page (main activity is shifted)
+- Oauth Implementation for google
+- First Page Typing Intro
+- Strava Api Implementation
+- implement threading
+-